10 Tips to Improve Employee Engagement

 2. Offer Growth Opportunities

-If you want an engaged workforce, providing opportunities for growth and development is a must.
+If you want an engaged workforce, provide more opportunities for growth and development.

-Believe it or not, work must be challenging to keep employees engaged, and a lot of employees say theirs isn’t.
-And managers often don’t challenge their workers enough “to learn and achieve higher results,” show results from DecisionWise employee surveys.
+Employees need — and want — challenging work to stay engaged, and a lot of employees say theirs isn’t.
+More interesting, managers often don’t challenge their workers enough “to learn and achieve higher results,” according to results from DecisionWise employee surveys.

-But on the flip side, you don’t want to overwhelm and stretch employees too thin, which will only lead to stress and burnout.
+On the flip side, you don’t want to stretch employees too thin, which will only lead to stress and burnout.

 How employees perceive their ability for growth within a company and the development opportunities available to them is a key predictor of employee engagement.
-And when employees contemplate their opportunities for growth and development they’re thinking of promotions, raises and career advancement.
+When employees contemplate their opportunities for growth and development, they’re thinking of promotions, raises and career advancement.

 How can companies do that in today’s unstable environment?

 Make the promotions and growth opportunities simple and small to give employees a sense of growth and development, says DecisionWise.
-They’ve seen companies with high engagement scores maintain them throughout downturns in the economy.
-The key is communication.
-Talk about your development and succession plans on a regular basis – departmentally and throughout the organization.
+They’ve seen companies with high engagement scores maintain them throughout economic downturns.
+The key was talking about development and succession plans on a regular basis – departmentally and throughout the organization.

 3. Recognize, Reward Employees